Traveler's diarrhea is

 in people who travel to international destinations.
 It often happens in less developed countries.

-The primary cause of traveler’s diarrhea is ingesting food or water that contains feces.
+The primary cause of traveler’s diarrhea is ingesting contaminated food or water.
 The substance carries bacteria, a virus, or a parasite that causes the diarrhea.
-Examples of agents that can cause the diarrhea include:
+Examples of agents that can cause the diarrhea include: Bacteria

 (most common cause)